biojazzard/fluent-ffmpeg-recipes/README.md

 ## Install

-* cd to the project folder
+* cd to the project folder & run :
-* run :

 <pre>
   npm install
 </pre>

 ## Run It!

+* cd to the project folder (if you are not still there) & run :

 <pre>
   grunt